jefferis/cmtk/core/README.txt

   http://www.nitrc.org/tracker/index.php?func=detail&aid=5450&group_id=212&atid=877

-- To use a pre-compiled binary distribution of CMTK on MacOS, the following MacPorts packages have to be installed under /opt/local:
+- To use a pre-combiled binary version of CMTK that was compiled on MacOS with MacPorts compilers, the following MacPorts packages have to be installed under /opt/local:
   - qt4
   - sqlite3
   - dcmtk